pettaa123/VirtualInput/README.md

 **WINDOWS**

 * #include QValidator in numpad.h when using minGW compiler
+* build VirtualInput in same way as your project (debug/release)
 * copy VirtualInput.dll next to the .exe into a selfcreated folder "platforminputcontexts"